Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 >-   Block types to not restore are configured in `plotManagementIgnoreIds` in the world's txt file towny\data\worlds\worldname.txt.
 >-   Defaults for new worlds are set in the config at `new_world_settings.plot_management.revert_on_unclaim.block_ignore`

+Alternatively, you can use a whitelist to only restore blocks on the list:

+>-   The whitelist is set in the world's PlotManagementWildRegenBlockWhitelist="" line.
+>    - When this is empty the whitelist does not function and the plotManagementIgnoreIds list is used instead.
+>-   Defaults for new worlds are set in the config at `new_world_settings.plot_management.wild_revert_on_explosion_block_whitelist`.

 ### []()Deleting pre-defined blocks on unclaim